 Mr. Sutherland received his undergraduate degree from Duke in 1973 in physics and mathematics.
 He also has an MBA from the Katz school of the University of Pittsburgh.

 Mr. Sutherland is a director of Consolidated Edison, and is chair of the Finance Committee.
-He is also on the board of Colliers International, a leading global commercial real estate services company, and Sterling Talent Solutions, a privately-held leading provider of employee background screening.
-Mr. Sutherland is Chairman of the Board of WHYY, Philadelphia’s public broadcast affiliate, Board President of Episcopal Community Services, a Philadelphia-based anti-poverty agency, and is a trustee and past Board President of People’s Light, a leading professional non-profit theater in the Philadelphia area.
+He is also a director and Audit Committee chair of Colliers International, a leading global commercial real estate services company, and a director of Sterling Talent Solutions, a privately-held leading provider of employee background screening.
+Mr. Sutherland is a director and past chair of WHYY, Philadelphia’s public broadcast affiliate, Board President of Episcopal Community Services, a Philadelphia-based anti-poverty agency, a trustee of the National Constitution Center, established by Congress as a non-partisan source of information about the U.S Constitution, and is a trustee and past Board President of People’s Light, a leading professional non-profit theater in the Philadelphia area.